-4.2.1.2 RISK SELECTION ADAPTED TO EACH POLICYHOLDER'S HEALTH PROFILE

-CNP Assurances draws on its exceptionally deep understanding of risks, acquired over its many years' experience in personal insurance, to regularly update and refine its risk selection policy.
-A key aim of this policy, which takes into account the state of health of each insured, is to ensure that the acceptance rate for disability and incapacity cover is as high as possible.
+4.2.1.2 RISK SELECTION ADAPTED TO EACH POLICYHOLDER'S HEALTH PROFILE health of each insured, is to ensure that the acceptance rate for disability and incapacity cover is as high as possible.
 In 2014, for the second year running, the specific disability cover provided for in the Aeras aggravated risk convention was made widely available.
-In addition, since 2012, the conditions of eligibility for the premium cap applicable to low income borrowers have
+In addition, since 2012, the conditions of eligibility for the premium cap applicable to low income borrowers have been relaxed.